RADARC/BOBInlinePowerpole/README.md

 V1.1 also has the under voltage protection disabled as it was found that when turning on or connecting equipment the output was switched off and back on again at a rate of 30Hz.
 This was caused by the input voltage dropping below the 11.5V threshold briefly due to the Watson W-30AM supply that was being used for testing not reacting quickly enough to the sudden increase in current being drawn.
-If you wish to have the under voltage protection deature you can switch D1 for a 62K resistor.
+If you wish to have the under voltage protection feature you can switch D1 for a 62K resistor.
+NOTE: Using D1 I have realised that when operating in reverse polarity techniclly this causes the maximum -ve input to the UV pin of the chip to be exceeded.
+Id therefore now recommend that D1 be omitted in most situations.
+Doing this does however reduce the max operating voltage to 80V instead of 100V.
+So in fixed installations it might be desirable to keep the diode in place.

 # Thermal Testing
 Testing with a 55W car bulb so around a 4A load didnt show up any temperature difference.
 After a few minutes the only temperature rise was on output side of the PCB